 Beyond that, however, the loss of one of your heroes is deeply personal, one that is unique to your own life and your own experiences.
 I wouldn't attempt to tell anyone else how to feel about that loss.
 But some of the men on the list, Seaver, and Aaron most of all, were heroes of my youth.
 They were great at a time when I was only beginning to develop my lifelong love of baseball.
 Nothing can come as close to actually bringing me back to that time in my life as seeing one of these guys on tv.
 Seeing Aaron or Seaver would inevitably trigger vivid memories where I could almost smell the odor of my acne medication and experience the jumbled, confusing emotions of my adolescence.

 Men like Aaron, who I didn't even have the pleasure of experiencing when he was at the very peak of his career, seemed like royalty to me.
 As much as I've enjoyed watching other very good and great players perform on those perfectly manicured green fields over these past decades, there's nothing quite like the hero you looked up to so very uncynically as a kid.
 And there's nothing quite like losing one of them to remind you how far, far in the past that time was.
 And how grateful you are for the vivid memories they provided that can still bring you back, in as much as possible, to those times of your life.

 Of course, the greatest of the great meant so much more than just some lines of stats on Baseball Reference.
-I remember when Aaron was chasing Babe Ruth's home run record, and the thought of a black man becoming the new home run king triggered quite the racial backlash.
+I remember when Aaron was chasing Babe Ruth's home run record, and the thought of a black man becoming the new home run king triggered quite a racial backlash.
 Aaron was bombarded with hate mail and death threats as he came close to Ruth's fabled 714 total, and it took a tremendous amount of personal courage for the man just to show up at the ballpark every day.
 ESPN's Howard Bryant wrote an excellent piece detailing some of Aaron's experience.